Skip to main content

 A mitochondria-targeted peptide with several names

-SS-31 is also known as elamipretide, and older papers may use names such as MTP-131 or Bendavia.
-That naming overlap often confuses readers who think they are looking at different compounds.
-In reality, they are reading different stages of the same research story.
+SS-31 is also known as elamipretide, and older publications may use names such as MTP-131 or Bendavia.
+Readers often assume they are looking at several different compounds.
+In practice, those names trace different stages of the same development story.

 Why “mitochondrial restoration” needs careful wording